Watch video recording & Get follow-along PBIX example

 We wanted to be creative with this one.

-It shows the revenue, the weighted pipeline, opportunities, leads, and web sessions.
+The Power BI dashboard below shows the revenue, the weighted pipeline, opportunities, leads, and web sessions.
 We also included plans and comparisons even though it’s not a financial report.
-You can still set your goals and benchmarks and include them in your visual.
+You can still set your strategic goals and benchmarks and include them in your visual.

 We also included conversion rates and put them side by side with the pipeline.